studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 22- after `echo JText::_('COM_VIRTUEMART_PRODUCT_FORM_PARENT')`, closing tag `div` is missing
 23- do not load customer for new product :
 24- remove intnotes unwanted "tabs" :
+25- some router errors
+26- infinite loop in categories